hkbakke/fwgen/README.rst

 it if you just have a simple server where you want to allow a couple of incoming ports.

+It has built-in mechanisms to make remote unattended deployment of linux firewalls much more robust.
+If any kind of errors is encountered the ruleset is automatically rolled back to the previous running one.
+To solve the other issue with remote deployment of firewalls, the one where you deploy a valid ruleset, but you have managed to cut your own access, fwgen can run user defined checks that can automatically verify that the host is remotely accessible before storing the new ruleset.
+If the check command fails the ruleset will be rolled back.

 Advantages of using fwgen:

 - Integrates iptables, ip6tables and ipsets in a common management framework